keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 \ref{research-objective} examines the requirements of an interconnect simulator for dynamic and application-aware interconnects.
 Section
 \ref{proposal} describes the design and implementation of our presented simulator and profiler.
-Section \ref{evaluation} presents simulation results for NAS CG benchmark and NERSC MILC benchmark obtained with our proposed simulator.
+Section \ref{evaluation} presents the simulation results for NAS CG benchmark and NERSC MILC benchmark obtained with our proposed simulator.
 Also, results of a verification experiment on a physical cluster is shown.
 Section \ref{related-work} reviews related work.
 Section
 \ref{conclusion} concludes this paper and outline our future work.